Ana Hočevar Brezavšček, Ph.D.Raymond and Beverly Sackler Fellow

 Center for Studies in Physics and Biology

-More recently, Dr. Hočevar Brezavšček has focused on neural systems, in particular on processes involved in vision.
+More recently, Dr. Hočevar Brezavšček has focused on computational problems in neural systems, in particular on processes involved in vision.
 Her interests range from understanding the networks of neurons in the mammalian retina to revealing how the brain processes visual information.